sashajeltuhin/ket/README.md

 # Building a more secure cluster

 The -f flag should not be used to construct clusters for production workloads -- it uses security groups that are wide open.
+Kismatic will not alter your existing networking

 You can build your own security group for infrastructure, opening whatever ports you may need plus an ssh port for kismatic to use for the provisioning of your cluster.